mfullford/tunr_relationships/README.md

 What are the steps to setup a new application from Github?

 <details>
-Fork/clone the repo, bundle install, rake db:setup or rake db:create, rake db:migrate/rake
+Fork/clone the repo, bundle install, rake db:setup (rake db:setup runs rake db:create and rake db:schema:load, as well as running your seed file).
- db:schema:load.

 This repo uses a different database than our Tunr database from yesterday so you'll need to create it from scratch.